icemiliang/pyvot/README.md

 Mi, Liang, Wen Zhang, Xianfeng Gu, and Yalin Wang.
 "Variational Wasserstein Clustering."
 In Proceedings of the European Conference on Computer Vision (ECCV), pp. 322-337.
 2018.

 * Variational Wasserstein clustering in each iteration leverages variational princples [Gu et al. 2013] to solve optimal transportation.
 Thus, we name the repo pyvot instead of pyvwc for the sake of pronunciation.
 For computing optimal transportation, simply set the max iteration to one.
-* This program implements gradient descent instead of Newton's method in order to handle high-dimensional data.
+* This program implements gradient descent instead of Newton's method to avoid computing convex hulls so that it can handle high-dimensional data.

 ![alt text](data/sample.png?raw=true "Demo of variational Wasserstein clustering")